TechPerplexed/Gooby/README.md

 Create an infinite Plex or Emby media server with Google Drive on a VPS.

 GooPlex is now Gooby, completely rewritten from scratch.
-It has full docker integration for all apps, NginX with reverse proxy and Letsencrypt, one click (automatic) backup, several additional apps.
+It has full Docker integration for all apps, NginX with reverse proxy and Letsencrypt, one click (automatic) backup, several additional apps.

 Basic [information and instructions can be found on TechPerplexed](http://bit.ly/TechPerplexed "How to create an infinite media server using a VPS and Cloud service").